tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “Mum doesn’t want the treatment… She hasn’t wanted to live for a long time.”

 “No, she hasn’t,” The man whispered.
-“But we always have options, Cato.”
+“But we always have options, Declan.”

 The man finally crossed the threshold, entering Mum’s room, and I didn’t protest.
 I wasn’t worried about her waking to see a strange man in the room.
 I had the awful feeling that things would always go as the stranger had planned.